Single-Shot Quantum Error Correction in Intertwined Toric Codes: Introduction

 Measuring a different set of generators in the check group leads to check syndromes reminiscent of the KVC.
 In particular, the effective pictures of the syndromes in this second basis of the ITC contain two flavors of violated stabilizers connected by four flavors of check operators (whereas the GCC has eight stabilizers and 24 check operators).
 We illustrate one sector of this presentation of the ITC in Fig.~\ref{subfig:syndrome-color}.
 In this setting, the advantage of the ITC is the geometric simplicity of its logical operators: Membrane operators are defined on membranes and dual membranes on the lattice, and stringlike operators are defined on paths and dual paths on the lattice.
 Furthermore, it is easy to find a partial logical operator that creates any given measurement outcome, as described at the end of Sec.~\ref{sub:local}.

 Readers with a background in condensed matter may view subsystem codes as corresponding to families of Hamiltonians, with multiple gapped phases of matter separated by phase transitions.
 Such analyses exist for the GCC~\cite{KubicaYoshida} and the KVC~\cite{LiPhaseDiagram}.
 The ITC phase diagram is particularly easy to extract, and we find all of the phases of the KVC along with one additional phase.
-This relationship is characteristic of two subsystem codes related by the procedure of gauge fixing, suggesting that the KVC may be a gauge-fixed version of the ITC.

 As an aside, the subsystem code literature uses the term ``gauge operator" and ``gauge group" instead of ``check operator" and ``check group."
 To avoid confusion with the condensed-matter literature, where error-correcting codes often have interpretation in terms of gauge theories, we avoid using the word ``gauge operator" herein.
 Instead, we refer to the relevant operators as ``check operators" in the subsystem code, because one ``checks" the value of these operators during the error-correction procedure~\cite{HastingsHaah}.